 Matthew previously graduated with a degree in Mathematics and Computer Science, and went on to earn a Master’s degree in Applied Statistics.
 His extensive professional experience has given him a strong set of investment beliefs, all of which he applies to his own money within the LF Havelock Global Select Fund.

 Neil worked at Jupiter Asset Management for over 13 years, where he held a number of roles including Head of Strategy for Global Financial Institutions.
 He was responsible for distributing Jupiter’s products both in the UK and internationally, during which time he developed an in-depth understanding of the global investment management market.

 Before Jupiter, Neil worked at Fidelity for four years, after graduating from his degree in Physics.
-He recently completed his Executive MBA at Henley Business School, where he developed a passion for understanding how to build customer trust in financial services – a passion he shares with the other Havelock London co-founders, and which is central to the company’s mission.
+He completed his Executive MBA at Henley Business School, where his dissertation focused on the importance of re-building customer trust in financial services.
+This focus on putting customers first has been embedded in the company’s culture from day one.

 During a recent Zoom meeting with a team of highly-regarded industry experts, I was asked about our approach to “top slicing” – the practice of selling down part of your original investment in a company as its share price increases.
 The question put to me was that if we were “top slicing” were we, in the words of Warren Buffett, “cutting the … Read more ► about Watering the weeds